-- Step 1: Add together the total non-excluded gross earned income, the gross profit from self-employment and the non-excluded gross unearned income of the AG and any disqualified person(s). - Step 2: Determine the 100% of Need amount in Appendix A of this Chapter for the appropriate AG size, excluding the disqualified person(s). - Step 3: If the amount in Step 1 is greater than the amount in Step 2, the AG is ineligible. - Step 4: If the amount in Step 1 is equal to or less than the amount in Step 2, the AG is eligible for further determinations.
+- Step 1: Add together the total non-excluded gross earned income, the gross profit from selfemployment and the non-excluded gross unearned income of the AG and any disqualified person(s). - Step 2: Determine the 100% of Need amount in Appendix A of this Chapter for the appropriate AG size, excluding the disqualified person(s). - Step 3: If the amount in Step 1 is greater than the amount in Step 2, the AG is ineligible. - Step 4: If the amount in Step 1 is equal to or less than the amount in Step 2, the AG is eligible for further determinations.

-2. Benefit Reductions and Incentives
+- 2. Benefit Reductions and Incentives - a.

-a.
 Non-AG Member(s) or Non-Disqualified Individual(s) Living With The AG - Benefit Reduction

-When an adult(s) or foster child(ren), who is not an AG member or disqualified individual, lives in the home with the AG, regardless of the relationship to AG members or the disqualified person(s), the benefit amount is reduced by 25%.
+When an adult(s) or foster child(ren), who is not an AG member or disqualified individual, lives in the home with the AG the benefit amount is reduced by 25%.

 In the following living situations, the benefit is not reduced:

 - A child(ren) who is not a foster child(ren) and who is not required to be in the AG lives in the home. - A child(ren) lives with a non-parent caretaker relative and the caretaker chooses not to be included in the AG.
-This applies regardless of the number of adults in the home. - An mp lives with a legal guardian; an adult relative, other than a parent; or an unrelated adult who is not eligible to be included or chooses not to be included in the AG. - An mp lives in a group setting because she cannot live with a parent. - Residents of homeless or domestic violence shelters or rehabilitation or treatment centers where the family of the patient is allowed to reside. - An individual who would otherwise be included, but is excluded by law, lives with the AG.
-These are as follows: - Individuals who cannot be included in the AG because they have been convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI. - Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement
+This applies regardless of the number of adults in the home. - An mp lives with a legal guardian; an adult relative, other than a parent; or an unrelated adult who is not eligible to be included or chooses not to be included in the AG. - An mp lives in a group setting because she cannot live with a parent. - Residents of homeless or domestic violence shelters or rehabilitation or treatment centers where the family of the patient is allowed to reside. - An individual who would be required to be included, except that he is excluded by law, lives with the AG.
+These are as follows: - Individuals who cannot be included in the AG because they have been convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI. - Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement after conviction, for a felony or an attempt to commit a felony.

-- after conviction, for a felony or an attempt to commit a felony. - C Individuals who cannot be included in the AG because they are violating a condition of probation or parole which was imposed under federal or state law. - Individuals who cannot be included in the AG because they have been convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96. - C Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days.
+- Individuals who cannot be included in the AG because they are violating a condition of probation or parole which was imposed under federal or state law. - Individuals who cannot be included in the AG because they have been convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96. - Parent(s) disqualified for failure to report that child is or will be absent from the home for more than 30 days. - S An individual who meets all of the following requirements does not cause a 25% reduction in benefits: - Between the ages of 18 and 22; and - Unmarried; and - Is a blood-related, adoptive, or step-sibling of a WV WORKS child who lives in the same home; and - Is enrolled in post secondary education for at least the number of hours necessary to be a part-time student as defined by the institution.